The Kuumba Singers of Harvard College: Kuumba Name and Mission

 Kuumba’s founders chose the name “Ku’umba” over the original more constrictive name, “Harvard-Radcliffe Gospel Choir” because it allowed for all modes of Diasporic expression.
 In Swahili, Ku’umba roughly means creativity [or to create], though the literal meaning is subtler: it is the creativity of leaving a space better than you found it; it is the spirit of positively impacting through modes of creativity.

-Thus, the mission of Kuumba is to express the creativity and spirituality of Black people in a way that leaves a space better than it was found.